 As with other types of personal injury claims, there are legal deadlines when it comes to filing a wrongful death lawsuit in Los Angeles or California.
 In most cases, you have only two years from the date of death to file a wrongful death lawsuit.
 Failure to file within the statute of limitations means the court could dismiss your case entirely, and your family will be barred from any type of financial recovery.

 Don’t assume because the deadline is two years that you have plenty of time.
-The longer your attorney has to gather evidence, the better.
+The longer your wrongful death lawyer has to gather evidence, the better.
 You want to preserve evidence right away and have your attorney speak with witnesses to confirm their testimony.
 If you wait a year, some evidence may have disappeared, witnesses won’t remember all the details or may be difficult to locate, etc.

 Some people may be concerned about the impression it gives by contacting an attorney shortly after a loved one’s death.
 There’s no better time to contact us than right after your family member passes away.
 We will be there every step of the way and guide you along through the legal process.
-You only need to concentrate on your family and to grieve, our experienced wrongful death lawyers in Los Angeles will take care of the rest.
+You only need to concentrate on your family and grieve, our experienced wrongful death lawyers in Los Angeles will take care of the rest.

 Request a Free Consultation Today with a Los Angeles Wrongful Death Attorney

 For over a decade, Saeedian Law Group has been providing compassionate, one-on-one legal representation for the surviving family members and loved ones of those wrongfully killed by the negligence of others in Los Angeles or the surrounding area.
 We handle all types of wrongful death claims.

 Give us a call at (310) 288-3000 or submit an online contact form to request your no-cost, no-obligation consultation today with our wrongful death lawyer.
 We are available by phone 24/7.